ApplauseAQI/AH-Android-Int/README.md

 This repository contains a working example of uTest Apphance in a very simple Android app.
 To build this project you have a few choices:

-1. Build by Maven
+1. Build using Maven
-2. Build my Gradle
+2. Build using Gradle
-3. Build manually within your IDE
+3. Build manually using your IDE

 Whichever method you choose, there are some preparation steps: